BryanNilsen/SWISHLIST-NSS-Capstone/README.md

 * Leaderboard of top players in various categories
 * Motivational quotes to reinforce work ethic and determination

+### Demo can be viewed at https://swishlist.bryannilsen.com
+* log in with test@test.com and test

 # Getting Started

 To run ***swishlist*** locally, clone the project by running the following command in your terminal: